Aryasharma001/AyurBot/README.md

 1. **Ask Your Question:** Simply input your medical query in natural language.

-2. **Processing:** AyurBot processes your query using its deep medical knowledge and understanding.
+2. **Processing:** MedBot processes your query using its deep medical knowledge and understanding.

 3. **Accurate Answers:** You receive precise and evidence-based answers to your medical questions.

 ## Real-Life Applications

-AyurBot is a versatile tool with applications in various domains:
+MedBot is a versatile tool with applications in various domains:

 - **Patients:** Seek guidance on symptoms, treatments, and general health-related questions.